ptasker/petetasker.com/content/blog/wordpress-to-gatsby/wordpress-to-gatsby.md

 ## Extracting Content From WordPress

 The first step to getting content out of WordPress was grabbing an XML export.
-This is can be done by using the WordPress core exporter.
+This can be done using the WordPress core exporter.
 You can run create the export by logging into your wp-admin and going to Tools > Export.

 Once you have an export XML file you'll need a markdown converter.
-There are few available online, I used the [wordpress-export-to-markdown](https://github.com/lonekorean/wordpress-export-to-markdown) script, but there's plugins and scripts like [ExitWP](https://github.com/thomasf/exitwp) availble online that do the same thing.
+There are few available online, I used the [wordpress-export-to-markdown](https://github.com/lonekorean/wordpress-export-to-markdown) script, but there's plugins and scripts like [ExitWP](https://github.com/thomasf/exitwp) available online that do the same thing.

-It's pretty straighforward to convert the XML export into Markdown.
+It's pretty straightforward to convert the XML export into Markdown.
 With the `wordpress-export-to-markdown` script it's really just this one command:

 ```shell
 npx wordpress-export-to-markdown --save-attached-images true